astriaorg/astria-cli-go/README.md

 This will run Composer, Cometbft, and Sequencer using the downloaded pre-built binaries, while using a locally built version of the Conductor binary.
-You can swap out any or all binaries for the Astria stack with their appropriate flags:
+You can swap out some or all binaries for the Astria stack with their appropriate flags:

 ```bash
 astria-go dev run --local \